jesserobertson/pydym/README.md

 15 -0.265625 -0.484375 0 -0.0105522 0.0402551 5.5562e-05 7.07383e-06 1 0 1 1
 ```

-You can easily create a Datum by slurping this into a numpy array and then pulling out the relevant columns to make a `pydym.Datum` object.
+You can easily create a Snapshot by slurping this into a numpy array and then pulling out the relevant columns to make a `pydym.Snapshot` object.
+Here's how we might wrap that into a function to read the data from a file and return a `Snapshot`.

 ```python
 import pydym